Skip to content

 Why is my installation failing?

-python --version # Check version
+python --version

-1. Conflicting packages: Try fresh virtual environment
+2. Conflicting packages — Try a fresh virtual environment:

 python -m venv venv